 HOUSTON (AP) — Astros manager A.J.
 Hinch firmly said there was “no altercation” at a hotel in California this week at the World Series following a TMZ Sports report that he argued with bar patrons.

-Hinch on Thursday described the report as "some nonsense and fabrications."
+Hinch on Thursday called the report “some nonsense and fabrications.”

 After Houston lost Game 1 to the Los Angeles Dodgers on Tuesday night, police were called to a hotel to check a report of a verbal altercation “between members of the Astros team management and other hotel patrons,” Pasadena Police Lt.
 Mark Goodman said.